 The CMMC program is vital to both the DoD contractors and the government.
 Contractors will get a fairer compliance standard that unifies conventional measures such as NIST SP800-171, NIST SP 800-53, ISO 27032, ISO 27001, and AIA NAS9933.
 The DoD will minimize the chance of incompliant contractors getting defense contracts.
 This will curb attacks on the country’s defense systems and improve national security.

 While businesses may still be unaware of the level requirements needed for specific DoD contracts, controls for the new program will still be provided by DFARS and other existing control standards.
-Businesses can thus begin working towards compliance and accreditation as early as now by installing cloud security systems such as GCC High and inviting auditors to establish vulnerabilities.
-Those that comply before the program is implemented will be the first to receive CMMC certification.
+Businesses can thus begin working towards compliance and accreditation as early as now by moving to GCC High, establishing security and compliance controls, and inviting auditors to determine compliance with existing frameworks.